Rationality of Euler-Chow series and finite generation of Cox rings: Preliminaries

-\begin{fact} Let $X$ be a smooth projective variety of dimension $n$ whose $\Pic(X)$ is a finitely generated free abelian group.
-If $\Cox(X)$ is finitely generated, then $E^1(X)$ is rational. \end{fact}

-The first purpose of our paper is to investigate the relation between the rationality of $E^1(X)$ and the finite generation of $\Cox(X)$.
-Given the above fact, it is natural to ask whether the converse of the above statement holds:

-\begin{question} Under the same hypothesis as above, does rationality of $E^1(X)$ imply finite generation of $\Cox(X)$? \end{question}

-The answer to this question is negative.
-To construct a counterexample, we need the result of Y. Hu and S. Keel that characterizes a variety with finitely generated Cox ring geometrically \cite{H-K}:
+To prove Theorem \ref{THM000}, we need the result of Y. Hu and S. Keel that characterizes a variety with finitely generated Cox ring geometrically \cite[Proposition 2.9]{H-K}:

-\begin{thmm}[Hu-Keel] Let $X$ be a smooth projective variety of dimension $n$ whose $\Pic(X)$ is a finitely generated free abelian group.
+\begin{thmm}[Hu-Keel] Let $X$ be a smooth projective variety whose Picard group is a finitely generated free abelian group.
 Then $\Cox(X)$ is finitely generated if and only if $X$ is a Mori dream space (MDS). \end{thmm}

 In order to explain what a MDS is, we need to introduce a few basic concepts in birational geometry: